FREQUENTLY ASKED QUESTIONS

 Before the end of the 11th week of a semester, a student may petition his or her dean for withdrawal from one course during his or her first two years, and another course during his or her second two years.
 The appropriate Voluntary Course Withdrawal Form must be filed (including all required signatures) by the student at the dean's office by noon on Friday of the 11th week of the semester.
 Approved voluntary withdrawals are communicated immediately to the student's adviser and instructor.

 An authorized course withdrawal is available to students only under exceptional circumstances beyond their control.
-Withdrawal from any course after the first five days of class and prior to the due date for the semester's grades is granted only for serious and compelling reasons beyond the student's control.
+Withdrawal from any course after the first five days of class and prior to the due date for the semester's grades is granted only for serious and compelling reasons.
 A student seeking to withdraw under such circumstances must petition the Committee on Standards.
 The Committee makes its recommendation to the dean in consultation with the student's dean and others as appropriate.
 Medical or other appropriate documentation is normally required.
 Approved withdrawals are communicated immediately to the student, the student's adviser and the instructor of the course.

 What is the Registrar's Office?